Palantir Technologies (NYSE:PLTR) Raised to Equal Weight at Morgan Stanley

-Palantir Technologies (NYSE:PLTR – Get Rating) was upgraded by equities researchers at Morgan Stanley from an “underweight” rating to an “equal weight” rating in a report issued on Monday, Price Targets.com reports.
-The firm presently has a $16.00 price objective on the stock, down from their previous price objective of $24.00.
-Morgan Stanley’s price target indicates a potential upside of 44.93% from the stock’s previous close.
+Morgan Stanley upgraded shares of Palantir Technologies (NYSE:PLTR – Get Rating) from an underweight rating to an equal weight rating in a report published on Monday morning, Marketbeat Ratings reports.
+Morgan Stanley currently has $16.00 target price on the stock, down from their previous target price of $24.00.

-Other equities research analysts have also issued research reports about the stock.
-Citigroup dropped their price target on shares of Palantir Technologies from $13.00 to $10.00 and set a “sell” rating on the stock in a research note on Wednesday, February 23rd.
-Royal Bank of Canada dropped their price target on shares of Palantir Technologies from $15.00 to $9.00 in a research note on Thursday, February 17th.
-Zacks Investment Research lowered shares of Palantir Technologies from a “strong-buy” rating to a “hold” rating in a research note on Tuesday, February 22nd.
-Credit Suisse Group initiated coverage on shares of Palantir Technologies in a research note on Tuesday, November 16th.
-They issued a “neutral” rating and a $25.00 price target on the stock.
-Finally, Wolfe Research restated a “hold” rating and issued a $9.00 price target on shares of Palantir Technologies in a research note on Friday, February 18th.
-Two investment analysts have rated the stock with a sell rating, five have issued a hold rating and one has assigned a buy rating to the company’s stock.
-According to MarketBeat, the company presently has a consensus rating of “Hold” and a consensus price target of $15.75.
+Other research analysts also recently issued reports about the company.
+Zacks Investment Research downgraded Palantir Technologies from a strong-buy rating to a hold rating in a report on Tuesday, February 22nd.
+Royal Bank of Canada dropped their price target on Palantir Technologies from $15.00 to $9.00 in a research report on Thursday, February 17th.
+Citigroup lowered their price objective on Palantir Technologies from $13.00 to $10.00 and set a sell rating on the stock in a research note on Wednesday, February 23rd.
+Credit Suisse Group initiated coverage on Palantir Technologies in a research note on Tuesday, November 16th.
+They set a neutral rating and a $25.00 price objective on the stock.
+Finally, Wolfe Research reaffirmed a hold rating and issued a $9.00 price target on shares of Palantir Technologies in a research note on Friday, February 18th.
+Two research analysts have rated the stock with a sell rating, five have issued a hold rating and two have given a buy rating to the stock.
+Based on data from MarketBeat, the company has a consensus rating of Hold and a consensus target price of $15.67.

 Palantir Technologies Inc builds and deploys software platforms for the intelligence community in the United States to assist in counterterrorism investigations and operations.
 The company provides Palantir Gotham, a software platform for government operatives in the defense and intelligence sectors, which enables users to identify patterns hidden deep within datasets, ranging from signals intelligence sources to reports from confidential informants, as well as facilitates the handoff between analysts and operational users, helping operators plan and execute real-world responses to threats that have been identified within the platform.